 Even before your baby was born you were told about the importance of choosing the right baby mattress and bedding to ensure that your child is safe and gets a good night’s rest.
 A regular sleeping pattern in a safe bed is imperative to your baby’s growth and development.

-- Good Hygiene – From sterilizing baby bottles to bathing the baby, good hygiene is a practice that parents should follow early on.
+From sterilizing baby bottles to bathing the baby, good hygiene is a practice that parents should follow early on.
 Proper hygiene ensures that baby not only smells good but that they’re not exposed to germs and bacteria that could result in serious health issues.

-- A Healthy Routine – Though it may appear as though your day revolves around your baby’s, it is important to help them to develop a routine early on.
-Healthy sleep, eating, and bathing patterns help your baby to adjust to routines, get better sleep, and maintain the proper weight as their minds and bodies continue to develop.
+Though it may appear as though your day revolves around your baby’s, it is important to help them to develop a routine early on.
+Healthy sleep, eating, and bathing patterns help your baby adjust to routines, get better sleep, and maintain the proper weight as their minds and bodies develop.

 Things New Parents Commonly Overlook

-Though having a comfortable and safe sleeping environment, age appropriate diet, good hygiene, and a healthy routine are all ideal solutions for keeping your baby safe and healthy, these are not the only precautions parents must take.
+Though having a comfortable and safe sleeping environment, age-appropriate diet, good hygiene, and a healthy routine are all ideal solutions for keeping your baby safe and healthy, these are not the only precautions parents must take.
 Here is a look at some health and safety tips that can be overlooked:

-- Rear-facing car seat – Though it may seem practical to you to see your newborn’s face as you’re driving around, putting your baby in a car seat facing forward before the age of one could have extreme consequences.
+Though it may seem practical to you to see your newborn’s face as you’re driving around, putting your baby in a car seat facing forward before the age of one could have extreme consequences.

 Babies can keep you up at night, and the most common solution is to allow your newborn to sleep with you.
 This is a huge mistake as your baby could easily be crushed if you roll over, or suffocate from the bedding.

 Raising a baby goes beyond the basic health and safety tips for making sure they have a good bed to sleep in, the appropriate food, and good hygiene.
 There are several hidden dangers that parents must watch out for to prevent their babies from getting sick, injured, or even dying.
-If you have not taken all precautions in ensuring your newborn will be safe and healthy, there’s no better time than the present to make changes such as those discussed above.
+If you have not taken all precautions to ensure your newborn will be safe and healthy, there’s no better time than the present to make changes such as those discussed above.